rufuspollock/digital-gardeners/README.md

   - [TiddlyMap](http://tiddlymap.org/) - a mind-map plugin that shows visualizations for TiddlyWiki.
 - [Gitbook](https://www.gitbook.com/)
 - [React-Notion](https://github.com/splitbee/react-notion/) - allows you to publish a React-based website sources from your Notion notes - "Notion as a CMS"
+- [Flowershow - put your digital garden on show](https://flowershow.app/) - markdown-based digital garden publishing in the cloud with full support for wiki-links and digital garden features.
 - [Gatsby Brain Theme](https://github.com/aengusmcmillin/gatsby-theme-brain) - Roam-like bidirectional links in Gatsby.js
 - [Gatsby Andy Theme](https://github.com/aravindballa/gatsby-theme-andy)
 - [Gatsby Theme Garden](https://github.com/mathieudutour/gatsby-digital-garden/) - A set of tools to build a digital garden with Gatsby.js.
 Pull data from Roam Research or markdown.